aidenybai/million-site/pages/miscellaneous/virtual-dom.md

 ## So...
 What's unique about Million then?

-Million provides five major improvements: granular patching, fewer iterative passes, fast text interpolation, keyed virtual nodes, compiler flags.
+Million provides many major improvements: granular patching, fewer iterative passes, fast text interpolation, keyed virtual nodes, compiler flags, deltas, batching, and scheduling.

 - **Granular patching:** Instead of just replacing the entire element when there is a difference in props or children, only the necessary props are changed.
 - **Fewer iterative passes:** Million attempts to reduce the amount of passes during diffing, allowing for better time and space complexity.
 - **Fast text interpolation:** Instead of replacing text nodes with DOM methods, Million uses compiler flags to set the `textContent` of elements to boost performance.
 - **Keyed virtual elements:** This allows for the patching algorithm to skip nodes if the new virtual element key is the same as the old one, minimizing the amount of unnecessary work.
 - **Compiler Flags:** This allows for the patching algorithm to skip condition branches, meaning less work is done.
-- **Delta Units:** Microactions can be preprogrammed to skip diffing children all together, resulting in a better time complexity and while being easily leveraged by a compiler.
+- **Deltas:** Microactions can be preprogrammed to skip diffing children all together, resulting in a better time complexity and while being easily leveraged by a compiler.
+- **Batching & Scheduling:** Batching together DOM manipulations is baked in by default, and task scheduling is composable for your own uses.